Cat Not Eating? How To Tell If He Might Be Sick | Picky or Sick

 Has your cat's appetite changed?

 Like their owners, cats can lose their appetite when they’re sick.
-Unlike us, cats do not tolerate even short periods of inadequate nutrition.
-It’s important to recognize signs of illness early, particularly when a cat is not eating.
+Unlike us, cats do not tolerate even short periods of reduced food intake.
+Changes in appetite can be an early indicator of illness in cats.

 When should I take my cat to the vet?